 - How will students submit any assignments that are due?

-- What activities happen in typical class sessions, and what do they need to accomplish (explaining new material, giving students a chance to practice with or explore concepts, assessing student comprehension, etc.)?
-Keeping this in mind can help in selecting good alternatives.
+- What activities happen in typical class sessions, and what do students need to accomplish (learning new material, exploring or practicing concepts, assessing comprehension, etc.)?
+Keeping answers to these questions in mind can help in selecting good alternatives.

 If students will need to complete readings, assignments or other work in spite of cancellations, letting students know what to look for if the need arises can ease the way.